(Sittin' On) The Dock of the Bay: Other cover versions

 Several other versions of the song have charted on the Billboard Hot 100 in the United States.
-King Curtis' version charted for five weeks starting in March 1968 and peaked at number 84 (during the same month, the original was number one).
-A year later, Sergio Mendes & Brasil '66's version charted for five weeks starting in June 1969 and peaked at number 66.
+King Curtis' version charted for five weeks starting in March 1968 and peaked at #84 (the same month, the original was #1).

+Glen Campbell released a version of the song on his 1968 album Wichita Lineman.

+Sergio Mendes & Brasil '66's version charted for five weeks starting in June 1969, peaking at #66.

+Also in 1969 Nino Tempo and April Stevens recorded 'Sea Of Love/(Sittin' On) The Dock Of The Bay' which played upon the similarity of the chords (And the subject matter) of the two songs.

+Canadian singer Michel Pagliaro reached #70 on the Canadian charts with his version in 1977.

 Sammy Hagar released a version of the song as a non-album single in 1979.
 His version features the song's co-writer, Steve Cropper, on guitar and members of the band Boston—Brad Delp, Sib Hashian and Barry Goudreau—on backup vocals.
-Music critic Thor Christensen in 1994 listed the Sammy Hagar version as one of the "five worst song remakes".
-It charted for five weeks starting in April 1979, peaking at number 65.
+Music critic Thor Christensen in 1994 listed it as one of the "five worst song remakes".
+It charted for five weeks starting in April 1979, peaking at #65, and #66 in Canada.

-The Reddings, who included two of Otis Redding's sons, released a version which charted for nine weeks starting in June 1982 and peaked at number 55.
+The Reddings, who included two of Otis Redding's sons, released a version which charted for nine weeks starting in June 1982, peaking at #55.

+The song is also regularly played by American singer Sara Bareilles.
+The song appeared in two of her live albums: Between the Lines: Sara Bareilles Live at the Fillmore (released in 2008) and Brave Enough: Live at the Variety Playhouse (released in 2013).